trdroid/iOS-Swift-Examples/_misc/ButtonInteraction/README.md

 ```

 To refer to an object in the storyboard or nib file from a controller class

-STEP 1. declare an <b>outlet</b> property in the controller class of the type that matches with the type of the UI object to point to
+* declare an <b>outlet</b> property in the controller class of the type that matches with the type of the UI object to point to

-STEP 2. connect the outlet property to the object in the storyboard or nib file
+* connect the outlet property to the object in the storyboard or nib file

 <b> Triggering special methods on UI interaction </b>